 Using a pastry wheel, separate the gazelle horns, following the shape of the filling.
 You don’t need to cut them with great precision because you’ll be cutting them a second time, closer to the filling.

 Take a gazelle horn, pulling sharply upward to separate it from the rest of the dough.
 Flatten it between your fingers to give it its final shape.

 Using the pastry wheel, trim the excess dough to give the gazelle horn its finished shape.
 Use the remaining rolled-out dough.
 Trim the edge, place 3 logs of filling on it, and repeat the procedure.
 Continue until all the dough and balls of filling have been used up.
 Oil a baking sheet or line it with parchment paper.
 Place the gazelle horns on the sheet to allow them to form a crust and dry out.
 This takes no less than 24 hours and is a very important stage for ensuring the crispness of the dough.

 Preheat the oven to 320°F (160°C).
 With a thin needle or toothpick, pierce 3 small holes at the top of each gazelle horn to enable air bubbles to escape during baking.
 Bake for 15 to 20 minutes, depending on your oven.
-The gazelle horns should be only very lightly colored.
+The gazelle horns should be only very lightly coloured.
 Serve warm, accompanied by hot mint tea.